tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 Running the `pg_dumpall` command works well for small instances, or where cut-over time isn't an issue.
 The following corresponds to [section 19.6.1](https://www.postgresql.org/docs/current/upgrading.html#UPGRADING-VIA-PGDUMPALL) in the above-mentioned docs.
 Further information can be found in our [how-to guide on backups and restores](https://tembo.io/docs/getting-started/postgres_guides/how-to-backup-and-restore-a-postgres-database).

+Please note that it's recommended that you utilize the `pg_dumpall` program from the newer version of Postgres, to assure the most up-to-date features and compatibility.

 ### Step 1: Orientation

 Let's start with an instance of Postgres version 15, which we plan to upgrade to version 16.
 We can check the version via `psql` and later confirm the update by running the following command within Postgres: